 Species III / Species: The Awakening – Scream Factory Blu-ray Review

 Oh Species, what happened to you?
 You had such potential.
-Two movies in a row that were great, save for a weird ending involving a random cat, and you had to piss it all away on two direct to video sequels that fail to capture the same kind of wacky fun the first two had.
+Two movies in a row that was great, save for a weird ending involving a random cat, and you had to piss it all away on two direct to video sequels that fail to capture the same kind of wacky fun the first two had.
 The following two movies have their ups and downs.
-Species III tries hard to impress, giving us a wonderful amount of nudity by lead actress Sunny Mabrey and female co-star Amelia Cooke to gawk at and a couple cool kill scenes, but its DTV look and excruciatingly long runtime work against it.
+Species III tries hard to impress, giving us a wonderful amount of nudity by lead actress Sunny Mabrey and female co-star Amelia Cooke to gawk at and a couple of cool kill scenes, but its DTV look and excruciatingly long runtime work against it.
 Species: The Awakening, on the other hand, dumps the nudity in favour of, well, not much to be perfectly honest.
 I will say this, though, the lead actress Helena Mattsson is smoking hot.
 So you may be asking, why bother reviewing these abysmal sequels?
 Well, the reason being is Scream Factory has gone ahead and released them on a Double Feature set, each coming on their own separate disc and it’s my unpaid job to let you know whether you should pick it up or not.
 With that said, let’s get this review show on the road…

 DISCS: 2 RUN-TIME: 112 / 103 min ASPECT RATIO: 1.78:1 RESOLUTION: 1080p AUDIO: English 5.1 DTS-HD MA, English 2.0 DTS-HD MA LANGUAGE: English SUBTITLES: English REGION: A/1 RATING: NR PRODUCTION DATE: 2004/2007 RELEASE DATE: March 8, 2016